-So with something personal enough and large enough and inspiring enough for our splendid common citizenship to work for, as this great movement and all that it carries with it must be, and especially if we strike for it at once without delays or bickerings, and without any more millions being handed over or any further alienation of properties and rights, we would guickly make a splendid beginning in purging our social body of this rapidly growing and vigour-sapping disease.
-And when we begin to experience the direct personal results that will follow, then I am sure that we will never stop until we have put completely by the old, and into full and complete operation, the new.
+So with something personal enough and large enough and inspiring enough for our splendid common citizenship to work for, as this great movement and all that it carries with it must be, and especially if we strike for it at once without delays or dickerings, and without any more millions being handed over or any further alienation of properties and rights, we should quickly make a splendid beginning in purging our social body of this rapidly growing and vigor-sapping disease.
+And when we begin to experience the direct personal results that will follow, then I am sure that we shall never stop until we have put by the old, and have put into an eventually full operation the new.

 Hand in hand with the extension of this movement must go the continual extending and perfecting of our Civil Service system, making it continually stronger in its requirements for admission, with perhaps continually greater leeway along the lines of dismissals for proven incompetency, and if the management in making removals cannot appoint except from the duly qualified lists, there will be but little chance for the political machine methods gaining control, or even extending themselves materially.
-By a wise and judicious extension of such a system, hand in hand with the growth of municipal ownership, the machine elements would be compelled gradually to disappear.

-There can be no argument that the financial burden in connection with these undertakings would be too great for our cities to assume, because under wise and judicious management no additional burdens need be assumed, and these enterprises can be taken over and improved and extended just as they have been in the cities of Great Britain and of Germany already noted, and can be made to pay for themselves out of their own earnings without involving a burden of a single dollar upon any individuals or upon any municipality.
+There can be no argument that the financial in burden connection with these undertakings would be too great for our cities to assume, because under wise and no additional judicious management burdens need be assumed, and these enterprises can be taken over and improved and extended just as they have been in the cities of Great Britain and of Germany already noted, and can be made to pay for themselves out of their own earnings without involving a burden of a single dollar upon any individuals or upon any municipality.

-But this entire matter of municipal ownership is nothing new nor startling even with us; it is in fact merely an extension of the municipal ownership methods that we already have, including municipal water supplies - practically all of which are now or soon will be under complete municipal ownership and management.
-So our fire departments, our street-cleaning departments, our parks, and our public schools.
-Are these and others that could be mentioned not managed more economically and satisfactorily and more uniformly for the public welfare than if they were left to private enterprise?
+this entire matter of But municipal ownership is nothing new nor startling even with us; it is in fact merely an extension of the municipal ownership methods that we already have, including municipal water supplies - practically all of which are now or soon will be under complete municipal ownership and management.
+So our fire departments, street-cleaning our departments, our parks, and our public schools.
+Are these and many others that could be mentioned not managed more economically and satisfactorily and more uniformly for the public welfare than if they were left to private enterprise?
 Who is there bold enough to say at all seriously, that any of these public utilities should be turned over to private enterprise?

-But to be supplied at satisfactory rates and in an all round satisfactory manner with lighting and heating facilities - gas and electricity street-car and telephone facilities, etc., is just as important, for they are just as much necessities as those already mentioned.
+But to be supplied at satisfactory rates and in an all-round satisfactory manner with lighting and heating facilities, gas and electricity, streetcar and telephone facilities, etc., is just as important, for they are just as much necessities as those already mentioned.